aliv314/flixster/README.md

 ### Notes

 - Developer is usually a PC user and had to learn the Apple interface to create this project.
-- Dependencies are difficult to install because of the use of Apple sillicone chip.
+- Dependencies were difficult to install.